Posts Followers Following

 Stories are temporary by design

-The biggest source of confusion with story viewers is that stories disappear naturally.
+The biggest source of confusion with story checks is that stories disappear naturally.
 If a public story was available earlier and now no longer appears, expiry is often a more likely explanation than a technical fault.

 That makes this page most useful for quick checks: is a story visible right now, is the account still public, and does the result fit the normal story window rather than suggesting something is broken?